East Germany’s last communist leader convicted in border shootings

 In trial testimony, Krenz said he regretted the deaths, but blamed them on a ``confrontation of the superpowers.″ Especially when it came to border and security issues, he testified, East Germany was forced to defer to the Soviet Union.

-He maintained he was innocent of manslaughter and called the trial ``victor's justice'' and a ``new German version of McCarthyistic persecution.''
+He maintained he was innocent of manslaughter and called the trial ``victor’s justice.″

-About three dozen others, mainly border guards, have been convicted since Germany's 1990 reunification.
+About three dozen others, mainly border guards, have been convicted since Germany’s 1990 reunification.
 Most have received suspended sentences.
-All together, 160 people have been charged in connection with the deaths.
+All together, 160 people have been charged and still face trial in connection with the deaths.